What Is Adoption?

 What Are The Forms of Adoption?

-Each type of adoption has its own set of requirements but in the end the result is the same: a child being united with a family and a family being completed.
+Each type of adoption has its own set of requirements but in the end, the result is the same: a child being united with a family and a family is completed.
 Adoptions can take many forms: open adoptions, semi-open adoptions, and closed adoptions.
 These types of adoptions are discussed in further detail below:

 Advantages for Open Adoption:

 Those who experience an open adoption have their own unique experiences.
-These are some of the possible advantages to having an open adoption, including
+These are some of the possible advantages of having an open adoption, including

 Advantage of Open Adoption for Birth Parents: